In Him Ministries:

 The Way FM Radio

 When we try to live by the law we cannot help but stumble from time to time.
 Romans 7:21 says, “So I find it to be a law that when I want to do right, evil lies close at hand.”
-That’s why the Bible says in Romans 3:23, "for all have sinned and fall short of the glory of God".
+That’s why the Bible says in Romans 3:23, “for all have sinned and fall short of the glory of God”.
 The law is a strict set of dos and don’ts that no one can keep.
-God revealed to His people how they should live, but no one can live up to God's perfect law.
-We cannot save ourselves because we are all born sinners and we can never measure up to God's righteous standards (cf. Deut.
+We cannot save ourselves because we are all born sinners and we can never measure up to God’s righteous standards (cf. Deut.
 27:26; James 2:8-10; Gal.
 3:10; Rom.
 10:5).

-The New Covenant is an entirely different way of living.
+The New Covenant offers us an entirely different way of living.

 The power of the Law to condemn us was broken at the cross.